-Distribution: Occurring east of the Cascades crest in Washington along the Columbia River Gorge; Washington south to the John Day valley in Oregon.
+Distribution: Occurring east of the Cascades crest in Washington along the Columbia River Gorge; south-central Washington to the John Day valley in Oregon.

 Habitat: Open woods at low elevations.